-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups in the shipbuilding industry.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
+Our Innovation Analysts recently looked into emerging technologies and up-and-coming companies in the shipbuilding industry.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
 So, let’s take a look at promising Augmented & Virtual Reality (AR & VR) solutions.

-Heat Map: 5 Top AR & VR Startups
+Heat Map: 5 Top Augmented & Virtual Reality Solutions

-For our 5 picks of AR & VR startups, we used a data-driven startup scouting approach to identify the most relevant solutions globally.
-The Global Startup Heat Map below highlights 5 interesting examples out of 75 relevant solutions.
+For our 5 picks of AR & VR companies, we used a data-driven scouting approach to identify the most relevant solutions globally.
+The Global Heat Map below highlights 5 interesting examples out of 75 relevant solutions.
 Depending on your specific needs, your top picks might look entirely different.

 Damen – Pre-Construction Demonstration